MallikarjunaReddy448/Content-based-Movie-recommendation-system/README.md

 2. **Recommendation:**
    - The system uses cosine similarity to find and suggest the most relevant movies.
 3. **Output:**
-   - Displays a list of recommended movies along with their genres and release years.
+   - Displays a list of recommended movies along with their genres, description and release years.

 ---